DataDog/hiring-engineers/answers.md

 # Final Question

-Hmmm😑, can't really say this is creative, but monitor IoT sounds cool, you can remotely check like what's happening at your home and prepare what needs to be done in advance. 😁
+Hmmm😑, can't really say this is creative, but monitor IoT sounds cool, you can remotely check like what's happening at your home and prepare what needs to be done in advance. 😁 It can alos be used to trace any ticket system, like NBA or a concert, locate where are these request ip address come from, so they will know where are these customer coming from and then advtisement can be broadcast in any special target area to let more people know the event.
+That's all I can think about so far, if we use the monitor data properly, it can generate benifit and profit.